 Nestled in the center of Luang Prabang, Laos, there is a school there called Big Brother Little Mouse.
-And it’s this little tiny school, it’s almost kind of like a hole-in-the-wall establishment where many of the townspeople congregate and go to practice their English.
+And in this little tiny school, it’s almost kind of like a hole-in-the-wall establishment where many of the townspeople congregate and go to practice their English.
 And when you first visit this unassuming place, you are intrigued by it because there are so many shoes outside and bikes parked near the entrance.
 And it just is a very busy crowded place that has a lot going on.

 Laos isn’t one of the most developed countries in the world, and English in Laos is still very much appreciated, however little resources they may have to budget for services to teach English.
 In small towns, like Luang Prabang, you’re not really going to see that many offers or that many institutionalized programs for teaching English and learning English.
 So, Big Brother Little Mouse is kind of the big fish in a small pond, so to speak, at least in this city.

 Teaching English at Big Brother Mouse in Laos